wflieller/kosuke-core/README.md

 You can, of course, create new users as well through `/sign-up`.

 For the storage of static files such as profile pictures we are using MinIO.
-For this reason, after you have the docker-compose up and running, you can visit `http://localhost:9001` with the `.env` credentials and create anew bucket `uploads` which will be used by the web application and make it public.
+For this reason, after you have the docker-compose up and running, you can visit `http://localhost:9001` with the `.env` credentials and create a new bucket `uploads` which will be used by the web application and make it public.

 Finally, run the Next.js development server: